Yaunick/Yannick-ReaScripts-Guide/Guide to using my scripts.md

 - ### **Insert VSTi by name to new track in Popup Menu**

   - This script adds an instrument by name, which you must enter at the beginning of the script.
 Instrument names must be separated by commas.
 To create a label, enter # before the name.
 To create a submenu, enter > before the name, then to end the submenu enter a line of one character "<" (followed also by a comma).
 This script must be assigned to a button in the toolbar.
 If necessary, adjust the coordinates of the menu at the beginning of the script.
-To customize the menu quickly, see the script "Copy all existed plugins names to the clipboard".
+To customize the menu quickly, see the script [Copy all existed plugins names to the clipboard](https://github.com/Yaunick/Yannick-ReaScripts-Guide/blob/main/Guide%20to%20using%20my%20scripts.md#copy-all-existed-plugins-names-to-the-clipboard).

     See GIF:
 	https://telegra.ph/PopupMenu-Insert-VSTi-by-name-to-new-track-10-05